wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-args-action.md

 }
 ```

 The generator produces `OnPointerPressedEventArgsAction` in the same namespace.
-For assembly-level usage, the class name is prefixed with the target type name and placed in `Xaml.Behaviors.Generated`.
+For assembly-level usage, the class name is prefixed with the target type name and stays in that target namespace.

 ### XAML Example